 Reflux can also be graded, although less precisely, with nuclear cystography.
 There is no universally accepted grading system for nuclear cystography, with most radiologists simply using the terms mild, moderate, and severe 2.

-Disadvantages of nuclear cystography are difficulty in recognising important associated bladder disease (e.g. bladder diverticula), difficulty in visualising the male urethra, and lack of spatial resolution.
+Disadvantages of nuclear cystography are difficulty in recognizing important associated bladder disease (e.g. bladder diverticula), difficulty in visualizing the male urethra, and lack of spatial resolution.

-MR voiding cystourethrogram protocols are still being developed but have the advantage of not having ionising radiation and of simultaneously imaging the renal parenchyma 3.
+MR voiding cystourethrogram protocols are still being developed but have the advantage of not having ionizing radiation and of simultaneously imaging the renal parenchyma 3.

 Treatment and prognosis

-Significant vesiculoureteral reflux, if untreated, may lead to recurrent urinary tract infections, renal scarring, and eventually renal failure (reflux nephropathy).
+Significant vesicoureteral reflux, if untreated, may lead to recurrent urinary tract infections, renal scarring, and eventually renal failure (reflux nephropathy).